RunestoneInteractive/httlads/_sources/UNGeneralDebates/glossary.rst

 **Foreign Key** is a column or group of columns in a data set that provides a link between data in two tables.

-``graphviz`` is an open-source package used to represent and study graphs.

 **Heatmap:** is a graphical representation that uses a system of color-coding to represent different values in a data set.

 **Many-to-many:** is a relation in a database where several records in one table are associated with several records in another table.

-``networkx`` is a Python library that is used for studying graphs.

 **ISO-8859-1:** is a single-byte coded graphic character set that can only represent the first 256 Unicode Characters.
 The "-1" means to use "Latin-1" character set because ISO-8859 supports some other languages as well.

 **Node:** is a basic unit of a linked list or tree data structure that contains data.